SallarFarokhi/Python-Projects-Beginner/README.md

 # Python Projects
-These are my first uses of Python.
+These are my first uses of Python, which helped me learn the language.
-I think of a new idea, and then I program it

  ## gameoflife.py
  demonstrates Conway's game of life in a very simple format
  ## hangman.py